LesterCuasay/Project-4/README.md

 ![navbar](static/img/testing/navbar.png)

-Normal user:
+#### __Normal user__:

-As a normal user they will be able to access "My Bookings" which when they book a table, all their bookings will be shown here.
+- As a normal user they will be able to access "My Bookings" which when they book a table, all their bookings will be shown here.
 Also a log out functionality is available.

 ![normaluser](static/img/testing/user-logged-in.png)

-Superuser:
+#### __Superuser__:

-As a superuser the drop down changes to be able to access the "Admin Panel" from the website instead of having to type "/admin" into the url.
+- As a superuser the drop down changes to be able to access the "Admin Panel" from the website instead of having to type "/admin" into the url.

-"All Bookings" is the path to see all the bookings made by any user.
+- "All Bookings" is the path to see all the bookings made by any user.

-"All Draft Review" is the path to see all the draft reviews submitted by users, in this page the admin and only the admin can publish the reviews.
+- "All Draft Review" is the path to see all the draft reviews submitted by users, in this page the admin and only the admin can publish the reviews.

 ![adminuser](static/img/testing/admin-logged-in.png)